Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 may be more sustainable and health-promoting long-term compared to

-restrictive diets like low-carb or low-fat. |
+restrictive diets such as low-carbohydrate or low-fat. |

-In the nutrition community, low-carbohydrate diets—which limit carbohydrate intake in favour of increased protein, fat, or both (such as Atkins or Keto diets)—along with low-fat and balanced diets, are widely debated due to their potential impact on health and disease (2).
+In the nutrition community, low-carbohydrate diets—which limit carbohydrate intake in favour of increased protein, fat or both (such as Atkins or Keto diets)—along with low-fat and balanced diets, are widely debated due to their potential impact on health and disease (2).
 Normally, the body uses glucose (derived from carbohydrates) as its primary energy source.
 However, when carbohydrates are restricted, the body shifts to using fatty acids and ketones for fuel (3).
 This metabolic state, known as ketosis, occurs because the lack of glucose forces the body to break down stored fat into fatty acids, which are then converted into ketones for energy.
 This shift is one reason why low-carbohydrate diets are heavily debated in terms of their long-term health effects.

-Here, I will present evidence supporting the effectiveness of low-carbohydrate diets for weight loss, while also discussing the potential health consequences that dieters should consider.
+Here, I present evidence supporting the effectiveness of low-carbohydrate diets for weight loss, while also discussing the potential health consequences that dieters should consider.

-When interpreting results from low-carbohydrate diets trials one must consider the significant water weight loss due to glycogen depletion, which can affect body weight results and that must be properly accounted for.
+When interpreting results from low-carbohydrate diets (Keto) diet trials one must consider the significant water weight loss due to glycogen depletion, which can affect body weight results and that must be properly accounted for.
 In their meta-analysis Nordmann and other researchers (4) compared the effects of low-carbohydrate diets followed for 6 months without energy restriction versus energy-restricted low-fat diets on weight loss.
 They concluded that low-carbohydrate, non–energy-restricted diets are at least as effective as low-fat, energy-restricted diets in inducing weight loss.

 Similarly, Bueno et al. (5) summarised 13 studies that compared the long-term effects of very-low-carbohydrate ketogenic diets (with no more than 50 g of carbohydrates per day) and low-fat diets.
 Their findings showed that individuals on very-low-carbohydrate ketogenic diets experienced greater weight loss than those on low-fat diets.

 In another meta-analysis (6) low-carbohydrate diets, were shown to be effective for weight loss, with significant reductions in body weight at both 6-month (8.73 kg) and 12-month (7.25 kg) follow-ups.
-However, the differences in weight loss between low-carb and low-fat diets were minimal, reinforcing the idea that adherence to the chosen diet plays a more crucial role in achieving weight loss than the specific macronutrient composition.
+However, the differences in weight loss between low-carbohydrate and low-fat diets were minimal, reinforcing the idea that adherence to the chosen diet plays a more crucial role in achieving weight loss than the specific macronutrient composition.
 Similarly, Naude and colleagues (7) summarised 19 good quality randomised controlled trails and concluded that weight loss could be achieved irrespective of whether the diet is low in carbohydrates or balanced.

 Overall, the evidence suggests that low-carbohydrate, low-fat and balanced diets are all effective in reducing weight, with adherence being the key factor in long-term success.